Glimpse of Hoskote lake

 Back to focussing on the green colours in the image, especially towards the north of the lake where the colour turns more lighter has the potential of storing carbon relatively faster than other regions.
 As per the scale it is measured up to 0.8 tonnes of Carbon per hectare per year.
 Although this region might not be in hectares but it gives us information that its storage rate is higher than its surroundings.

-For the microbes to function effectively which is to take the soil carbon they would need conditions favourable to them and one of them is the pH value.
+For the microbes to function effectively which is to take the carbon in the soil, they would need conditions favourable to them and one of them is the pH value.
 This is given by Microbial soil pH Index.
 The north of the lake as more lighter green shades, which as per the scale is more favourable for microbes.

 Perhaps the most important image of all, Microbial Moisture Response Index indicates how well microbes are responding to the given moisture conditions in the region.
 In this case not only on the north of the lake but the pale blue colour is spread uniformly to further north.